vmware-archive/dependency-labeler/README.md

 ## Support

 This tool is currently maintained by the VMware Tanzu Source Insight Tooling Team.
-Please raise a Github issue for any isssues, suggestions, and question.
+Please raise a GitHub issue for any issues, suggestions, and questions.